Pastor Appreciation Month was established in 1992 by a group of pastors and church leaders to honor those who serve in ministry.

 Ways to Show Encouragement to Your Pastor for Pastor Appreciation

 Regardless of your role in the church, whether you are just a church member or part of a ministry, or even a discipleship group leader, your pastor would appreciate it if you showed up.
-This means being present at the moment, especially while he is preaching a sermon.
+This means being present in the moment, especially while he is preaching a sermon.
 Don’t just sit pretty and daydream.
 Be interactive.
 Be a good listener and an energetic participant.

-Grow in faith
+Grow in Faith

 If you want to show utmost appreciation to your pastor, apply what he teaches in church on Sundays.
 Do not be one of those people who are only Christians on Sundays.
 Do not act like one.
 Instead, be a godly person who walks in truth every day, not because the pastor says so, but because you genuinely love God with all your heart.

 A pastor prepares the whole week for an hour of a sermon.
 He puts so much dedication into preparing and praying that his message of the Word of God will reach not just your mind but your heart too.
 So sometimes, a simple gesture of tapping his shoulders and saying, “Thank you, Pastor, I needed to hear that today” would brighten his day.